Ewald Meltzer: Thesis

-According to Mostert, "In an attempt to support his belief, Meltzer surveyed the parents of his patients to ascertain their perceptions of disability and euthanasia.
-To Meltzer's astonishment, the survey results showed a widely held contradiction among the parents that although they had strong emotional ties to their children, they simultaneously expressed, with varying degrees of qualification, a 'positive' attitude toward killing them.
-In fact, only a handful of respondents completely rejected all notions of euthanasia" (Proctor, 1988).
+According to Mostert, "In an attempt to support his belief, Meltzer surveyed the parents of his patients to ascertain their perceptions of disability and euthanasia."
+To Meltzer's astonishment, the survey results showed a widely held contradiction among the parents, that although they had strong emotional ties to their children, they simultaneously expressed, with varying degrees of qualification, a "positive" attitude toward killing them.
+In fact, only a handful of respondents completely rejected all notions of euthanasia".
+Meltzer also noted that many of the parents cited personal and economic reasons for their pro-euthanasia stance.